ceydas/fullstack-admin-panel/README.md

 VITE_BACKEND_URL = "backend_url_app_engine"
 ```
+- Run `npm run build` and copy the dist folder to public
+- Run `firebase init hosting`
+- Run `firebase deploy --only hosting`
+- Access the hosting URL from the given address in the console.

 ## Overview
 * Given the time constraint, in order to keep things simple, two separate services **frontend** and **backend** were used since separating the backend service into admin and user would introduce additional complexity due to separating databases and additional HTTP communication.